chatfai logo

 3. SPIN (Situation, Problem, Implication, Need-Payoff)

-You can build stronger relationships and make smarter decisions using a LQ framework.
+You can build stronger relationships and make smarter decisions using this framework.
 You get the point, right?

 Lead Qualification in Marketing vs Sales